simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Dec 22-Dec 24 2024
+Solar Radiation Storm Forecast for Dec 23-Dec 25 2024

-              Dec 22  Dec 23  Dec 24
+              Dec 23  Dec 24  Dec 25
-S1 or greater    5%      5%      5%

-Rationale: No S1 (Minor) or greater solar radiation storms are expected.
+S1 or greater   10%     10%     10%

-No significant active region activity favorable for radiation storm production is forecast.
+Rationale: There remains a slight chance for the greater than 10 MeV proton flux to reach S1 (Minor) levels over 23-25 Dec.

 C. NOAA Radio Blackout Activity and Forecast

 Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Dec 21 2024 0038 UTC.
+The largest was at Dec 22 2024 2049 UTC.

-Radio Blackout Forecast for Dec 22-Dec 24 2024
+Radio Blackout Forecast for Dec 23-Dec 25 2024

-              Dec 22        Dec 23        Dec 24
+              Dec 23        Dec 24        Dec 25
-R1-R2           60%           60%           60%
+R1-R2           65%           65%           65%
 R3 or greater   10%           10%           10%

-Rationale: R1-R2 (Minor-Moderate) events are likely, with a slight chance for R3 (Strong) or greater events, over 22-24 Dec.
+Rationale: M-class flare activity is likely (R1/R2-Minor/Moderate), with a slight chance for an isolated X-class flare (R3/Strong), over 23-25 Dec.

 ```